Banjo-Tooie: Reception

-Upon release, Banjo-Tooie was critically acclaimed and sold more than three million copies worldwide.
+Upon release, Banjo-Tooie was critically acclaimed and sold 1.49m worldwide by 2008.
 GameRevolution considered Banjo-Tooie less repetitive than Donkey Kong 64 and a worthy successor to Banjo-Kazooie.
 Nintendo Power referred to Banjo-Tooie as "the perfect cross between Donkey Kong 64 and Banjo-Kazooie", noting that it features less backtracking between levels than Donkey Kong 64 does.
 The publication also stated that the only disappointment was how Rare resolved the "Stop 'N' Swop" bonuses.
 N64 Magazine editor Mark Green felt that, although Banjo-Tooie delivers "a decent complement of clever puzzles and enjoyable run-and-jump moments", it did not feel "as fresh or as exciting" as previous Rare platformers.

 The graphics were considered some of the best on the Nintendo 64 due to their rich textures, long drawing distance, and real-time shadow generation, but were criticised for their inconsistent frame rate during certain points in the game.
-Nevertheless, some critics agreed that the occasional frame rate drops do not hinder the gameplay nor detract players from the game significantly.
+Nevertheless, some critics agreed that the occasional frame rate drops do not hinder the gameplay nor detract from the game significantly.
 GameRevolution said that the game was "beautiful", but it did not meet the same level of awe as its predecessor.
 The game was also praised for its humour, with Edge commenting that its characters are "impossible to dislike."

 The gameplay was highlighted for the size of the game's worlds.
 GamesRadar described Banjo-Tooie as a game that requires a massive time-investment on the player's part, saying that "Keeping track of what you can do next, or where you can re-visit to get something new, requires either a photographic memory or copious note-taking".
 Similarly, GamePro remarked that the game is so large that players might lose their way and forget what they are supposed to do.
 GameSpot praised the game's level design and progression for constantly requiring players to collect Jiggies.
 Despite the praise, Edge concluded that Rare should have innovated more instead of simply copying the formula of Super Mario 64.

 At the GameSpot Best and Worst of 2000 awards, Banjo-Tooie was awarded Best Platform Game, and was a runner-up in the Best Sound and Best Nintendo 64 Game categories.
-At the 4th Annual Interactive Achievement Awards, Banjo-Tooie received nominations for Game of the Year, Console Game of the Year, and Console Action/Adventure Game of the Year.
+At the 4th Annual Interactive Achievement Awards, Banjo-Tooie received nominations for the "Game of the Year", "Console Game of the Year", and "Console Action/Adventure" awards.